Old Fashioned Banana Cream Pie

 How to make banana cream pie

 - Temper egg yolks: Add about 1/4 cup of the warm mixture to the egg yolks and whisk to combine.
-Add the mixture to the saucepan and whisk until combined.
+Add the mixture back to the saucepan and whisk until combined.

-- Cook mixture until thickened.
+- Cook mixture over medium until thickened.

 - Remove saucepan from heat and whisk in butter and vanilla, then transfer the mixture to a large bowl.
 Cover and cool to room temperature.